 Nat's Early Bite

-On any given weekend, one could cruise down Burbank Boulevard on Sunday morning to find a packed parking lot of diners waiting for their turn to tuck into heaping plates of chilaquiles and pancakes.
-Nat’s Early Bite might always be busy, but it’s worth coming through for reasonably priced breakfast favorites and spongey muffins.
+Find a parking lot full of diners waiting for their turn to tuck into heaping plates of chilaquiles and pancakes on any given weekend morning at Nat’s Early Bite on Burbank Boulevard.
+The restaurant might always be busy, but it’s worth enduring crowds for reasonably priced breakfast favorites and appealingly spongey muffins.

 It’s impossible to miss the electric green exterior of Fred 62.
-It’s a familiar Los Feliz sight on Vermont Avenue, with an incredibly relaxed and easy breakfast menu of Denver omelettes, steak and eggs, and breakfast enchiladas.
-Fred 62 works for late-night bites and early morning eats alike.
+It’s a familiar Los Feliz sight on Vermont Avenue, with an incredibly relaxed and easy breakfast menu of Denver omelets, steak and eggs, and breakfast enchiladas.
+Fred 62 works for late-night bites and early-morning eats alike.

 Lisa's Coffee Shop

-It’s impossible to find someone who doesn’t adore this throwback diner out in Covina.
-From its dependably good cooking to its retro style, Lisa’s has a way about it.
-The thing to get is the aptly named Filler Up that comes with eggs, bacon, sausage, potatoes, and a choice of biscuits and gravy, a short stack of pancakes, or French toast.
+From its dependably good cooking to its retro style, Lisa’s Coffee Shop is adored among those who reside in Covina and beyond.
+The thing to get at this throwback diner is the aptly named Filler Up that comes with eggs, bacon, sausage, potatoes, and a choice of biscuits and gravy, a short stack of pancakes, or french toast.

 John O' Groats

-Rancho Park’s longstanding daytime spot John O’ Groats feels a bit like a country cottage placed right into an LA neighborhood.
-The biscuits are a major draw here, served in various forms ranging from bacon cheddar and chocolate chip, while pancakes and eggs tend to dominate the rest of the morning fare.
-Pull up to the counter, order some coffee, and maybe pull out a book to soak in a relaxed breakfast.
+Rancho Park’s longstanding daytime spot John O’ Groats feels a bit like a country cottage transported to LA.
+The biscuits are a major draw, served in various forms ranging from bacon cheddar to chocolate chip, while pancakes and eggs dominate the rest of the morning fare.
+Sidle up to the counter, order some coffee, and pull out a book for a wonderfully relaxed breakfast.

 Googie architecture is a beloved part of the LA landscape, and this Santa Monica greasy spoon is a perfect example of the style, with its midcentury signage, teensy red booths, and mint green and blue color scheme.
 Westsiders flock here for under-$10 waffles, hot cakes, omelets, and breakfast specials, like buttermilk biscuits with gravy.